Colmar, France is 100% a fairytale village and the Colmar Christmas market is just as charming!

 Market 4: Indoor Market Koifhus

-This was the most unique of the Colmar Christmas markets.
+This was the most unique of the markets in Colmar.
 It was an indoor market and the vendors were set up at simple tables, no cute wooden stalls decked out with garland and other decorations.
 The wares for sale were the main attraction, with everything displayed being either a handmade artisanal good or an antique.

 You could tell that these goods were incredibly high quality and made with a lot of care.
 Some things we saw included jewelry, art, chocolate sculptures, tablecloths, pinecone wreaths, books, cutting boards, and ceramic plates and serving bowls.